LCR-BCCRC/lcr-modules/README.md

 op.enable_set_functions(config)
 ```

 The first set function you can use is `op.set_samples()`, which sets the samples you want to use at the shared or module level.
+The first argument corresponds to the module name (or `"_shared"`), and all subsequent arguments should be sample tables as pandas data frames.
 This function automatically concatenates the data frames that are provided.
+Here, `SAMPLES` is the complete samples table, whereas `GENOMES` and `CAPTURES` are sample subsets generated from `SAMPLES` using `op.filter_samples()`.

 ```python
 op.set_samples("_shared", SAMPLES)
 op.set_samples("_shared", GENOMES, CAPTURES)
 ```

-The second function you can use is `op.set_input()`, which set the given input for a module.
+The second function you can use is `op.set_input()`, which sets the given input for a module.
+Just like `op.set_samples()`, the first argument is the module name, but this function should not be used for `"shared"`.
+The second argument is the name of the input file as listed in the module's configuration file.
+Lastly, the third argument is the value you wish to provide for that input file, which generally is a string value containing the available wildcards (once again, as listed in the module's configuration file).
+That said, you could provide a conditional value as described below in [Parameterization](#parameterization).

 ```python
 op.set_input("manta", "sample_bam", SAMPLE_BAM)
 ```

-While also possible with the more verbose approach,

 ### Parameterization